 Performs time tracking and collects the language, OS, branch/commit, and other statistics of your work session.

 Also, if you like mind mapping to visually structure your ideas, the IDEA Mind Map plugin will let you create and edit mind maps in MMD format right in CLion.
-With stackoverflow, you can search a line of code or comment in StackOverflow just by a right click.

 And just for fun, try the Nyan Progress Bar to brighten the status bar when waiting for some of the time-consuming CLion actions to finish, or enjoy emojis in commits with the Emoji for Git Commits plugin.